jeonghanlee/epicsarchiverap-env/docs/README.install.md

 ## Architecture

-- aa-env clones the source (aa-maven) and drives its Maven Wrapper build, then installs four Tomcat instances under a single systemd service: `mgmt` (17665), `engine` (17666), `etl` (17667), `retrieval` (17668).
+- aa-env clones the source repository (https://github.com/jeonghanlee/epicsarchiverap-maven) and drives its Maven Wrapper build, then installs four Tomcat instances under a single systemd service: `mgmt` (17665), `engine` (17666), `etl` (17667), `retrieval` (17668).
 - The source WARs are site-built: the default `als` site overlay is copied into